Skip to content

 PREP BASEBALL

-River Freeman, Cam Lukovsky, Ethan McCubbing and Jimmy Bartsch all collected two hits as Hermantown clipped Cloquet 10-7 in a Lake Superior Conference baseball game Thursday afternoon at Ed Mettner Field in the Wood City.
+River Freeman, Cam Lukovsky, Ethan McCubbing and Jimmy Bartsch all recorded two hits as Hermantown clipped Cloquet 10-7 in a Lake Superior Conference baseball game Thursday afternoon at Ed Mettner Field in the Wood City.

 The Hawks (2-2) host Rock Ridge (4-3) at 4:30 p.m. today at Fichtner Field.
 The Wolverines fell 4-0 at Duluth Denfeld on Thursday at Wade Stadium.
 Hermantown has four games next week, including home games against Grand Rapids on Tuesday and Apple Valley Saturday.